-Cultivate Small Business provides entrepreneurs with the key ingredients for success in their business including 12 weeks of industry-specific education, professional networks and mentoring as well as small capital grants.
-Since launching in 2017, the initiative has offered four cohorts that have graduated more than 150 participants.
+Cultivate Small Business provides entrepreneurs with the key ingredients for success in their business including 12 weeks of industry-specific education, professional networks, and mentoring as well as small capital grants.
+Since launching in 2017, the initiative has offered six cohorts that have graduated more than 300 participants.

-In 2021, Cultivate Small Business completed its fourth cohort which served the largest group of entrepreneurs to-date.
-The number of participants tripled from 30 per cohort to more than 90 participants representing businesses in Massachusetts and New Jersey.
+In 2022, Cultivate Small Business completed its fifth and sixth cohorts which served the largest group of entrepreneurs to date.
+The number of participants more than doubled from more than 90 to 185 participants representing businesses in Massachusetts, New Jersey, New York, Miami, Philadelphia, and Dallas.
 Each participant engaged in 22 intensive virtual learning sessions during the 12-week-long cohort, working with industry mentors and Santander coaches as they developed their own unique business pitches and action plans with concrete growth or sustainability milestones.

-In 2021, the number of participants tripled from the previous year to more than 90
+In 2022, the number of participants more than doubled from the previous year to 185